BCH-Consolidating-CoinJoin/ccoinjoin-server/README.md

 *Disclaimer*: It is the opinion of some educated people that a server running this software on BCH mainnet may be subject to USA money transmission laws.
 Other educated people disagree with that opinion ([source](https://twitter.com/christroutner/status/1064334027203653633)).
 No effort has been expended to research the legality of the this software, that is the responsibility of the end user.
 This software is intended to only run on testnet, as a proof-of-concept of how software can be used to protect individual sovereignty and defend against government overreach.

 Efforts are currently under way to allow users to run this server as a tor hidden service (with a .onion address).
-If you'd like to know more, feel free to ask for a status update on [the BITBOX Discord channel](https://discord.gg/m5h28ND)
+If you'd like to know more, feel free to ask for a status update on [this Discord channel](https://discord.gg/GXur7m9)

 Future improvements to be made: